gin0115/paypal_donation_block_beta/README.md

 * Clone this repo into your plugins or mu-plugins directory.
 * Run `composer install --no-dev && npm install` to install all needed dependencies.
-* You can then run 'npm run start` to build the production version of the block.
+* You can then run `npm run start` to build the production version of the block.

 > *If this is built as a plugin, please activate in wp-admin*

 # Creating a Donation Button

-## First head over to your paypal site and create a button
+## First head over to the PayPal site and create a donation button
 Log into PayPal and access the donations section (under Pay & Get Paid)
 ![](docs/step1-open-donations-in-paypal-account.png)